nami06-in/Python/2) Intermediate/18. Flash Card App Using TKinter/README.md

 ## **1) STEP 1: Create the User Interface (UI) with Tkinter:-**

    Use the images in the image folder, to create the following user interface(a) Step 1.jpg).
 The ❌ and ✅ are buttons.
-   You can add images to buttons like this:
+   You can add images to buttons like this: <br />
     my_image = PhotoImage(file="path/to/image_file.png") <br />
     button = Button(image=my_image, highlightthickness=0)